PhilipB777/P-and-S/README.md

 Task 3:
 I wrote a program called ‘secondstring.py’ which returns every second letter of a sentence in reverse order.
 When the program is run, the user is asked to enter a sentence.
 Every second letter in reverse order is returned to the user.

+Task 4:
+I wrote a program called ‘collatz.py’ which returns successive values following calculations.
+When the program is run, the user is asked to enter a positive integer.
+If the value is even, it’s divided by two and if it’s odd, it’s multiplied by three and added by one.
+This process continues until the current value is one.
+The successive values are returned to the user.